-performance (position 2 on the front suspension arms and position 3 on the rear suspension arms).
-If you plan on driving on hard surfaces, the following changes should be made:
+The suspension of your model has been set up for off-road performance (position 2 on the front suspension arms and position 3 on the rear suspension arms).
+If you plan on driving on hard surfaces the following changes should be made:

 - 1. Move the front shocks to position 3 on the suspension arms. - 2.
-Move the rear shocks to position 4 on the suspension arms. - 3.
-Add additional preload spacers. - 4.
+Move the rear shocks to position 4 or 5 on the suspension arms. - 3.
+Reduce the ride height by loosening the upper spring pre-load spacer. - 4.
 Position 1 is not recommended for front or rear.